How to make the most of attendee downtime by engaging a captive audience

-Amazon Prime’s giant blue tick head, inspired by the title character of its new series, “The Tick,” not only cut through the clutter at San Diego Comic-Con this past July, it also cut down on the agony of those waiting in line to go through its activation.
+Amazon Prime’s giant blue tick head, inspired by the title character of its series, “The Tick,” not only cut through the clutter at San Diego Comic-Con, it also cut down on the agony of those waiting in line to go through its activation.
 In the show, the Tick is a tall, blue-suited muscleman with a mysterious past.
 In San Diego, it took the form of a 20-foot-tall blue tick head that dominated the street corner across from the convention center.
 As people lined up to enter the The Tick Takeover experience with its Prime Member Lounge, scavenger hunt and more, they had fun pushing levers to control the Tick’s emotions and move its antennae to and fro.
 (Nothing like controlling giant animatronic tick antennae to take your mind off a long wait.)

-Finally, Taste of Home’s “social stops” leveraged the @TasteofHome handle and #gingerbreadblvd hashtag to engage people waiting in line to enter its Gingerbread House in New York City’s Madison Square Park this holiday season.
+Finally, Taste of Home’s “social stops” leveraged the @TasteofHome handle and #gingerbreadblvd hashtag to engage people waiting in line to enter its Gingerbread House in New York City’s Madison Square Park over the holiday season.
 Inside, the house’s windows told a story in 4D of a hapless gingerbread man’s attempts to decorate his Christmas tree.
 Outside, the social stops gave them a taste of the tale from those who had already gone through the experience

 “We recognized that the majority of people waiting on line typically have their heads buried in their phones, and we wanted to maximize that with hashtags, as opposed to having them just wait,” says Donna Lindskog, publisher at Taste of Home.
 Sweet!